-A full meeting of the CRIRSCO Committee is held once each year, at a location selected by the Executive.
-Sub committees may meet as required, but most such meetings are held by telephone or video conference, or by email.
+Full meetings of the CRIRSCO Committee will be held each year.
+Sub committees shall meet at as required, but most of such meetings should be held over the telephone or by email.

 Decision Making

 The preferred method of decision making is by consensus, based on an acceptance of the benefits of a united voice on matters related to the Reporting of Mineral Exploration Results, Mineral Resources and Mineral Reserves.